-The donation was made as a match challenge, and will be used to
+The donation was made as a match challenge to finance prototype

-research that will advance UB faculty inventions and translate them
+advance UB faculty inventions and translate them into useful

-The fund also will help generate revenue for the start-up
+The fund also helps generate revenue for the start-up companies

-companies it supports.
-If fully met, the gift challenge would mean
+it supports.
+If fully met, the gift challenge would mean a total of

 The Holm Catalyst Fund grants support